 While hiring, startups are offering Employee Stock Ownership Plans (ESOPs), like Housing.com, Zomato, Myntra, Commonfloor, etc. have done.
 While Indian startup space is yet to see the true value of ESOPs, there are many who are willing to take the leap of faith.
 Acceptance of the ESOPs is increasing and it goes to show that Indians are following Silicon Valley and are fast understanding its value.
 The talented recruits are attracted by the vision of the company rather than just the job profile or compensation.

 As the bigger startups are eyeing IPO listing in NASDAQ, more ESOP millionaires are on the cards.

-As the matter of fact, the most of the hot Indian startups today are being backed by funds from foreign VCs.
-However, the Indian giants like Airtel, Mahindra, Wipro, Infosys etc. are opening up to partner and at a later stage acquire the new ventures.
-Similarly, the Tech companies are chasing the startups in Big Data and Business intelligence, while the Retail giants are after rising e-commerce ventures like BabyOye, after the success-story of Flipkart, Snapdeal.
+As a matter of fact, most of the hot Indian startups today are being backed by funds from foreign VCs.
+However, the Indian giants like Airtel, Mahindra, Wipro, Infosys, etc. are opening up to partner and at a later stage acquire the new ventures.
+Similarly, the Tech companies are chasing the startups in Big Data and Business intelligence, while the Retail giants are after rising e-commerce ventures like BabyOye, after the success story of Flipkart, Snapdeal.

 It is clear that the evolution of the Indian start-up ecosystem is dynamic and is becoming more seasoned with the different players evolving in their corresponding roles.
 The Indian startups are on a roll.